 Since the 1980s, the education of children with disabilities in regular schools has been promoted.
-In this regard, the Disability Standards for Education (2005) underlines the obligations of education to ensure that students with disability are able to access and participate in education without experiencing discrimination.
+In this regard, the 2005 Disability Standards for Education underline the obligations of education to ensure that students with disability are able to access and participate in education without experiencing discrimination.
 At the provincial level, each of the eight educational jurisdictions offers either fully inclusive (full participation in the curriculum and activities of that classroom) or completely separate education models for students with additional needs and has its own set of criteria for placement.
-Victoria and Tasmania also offer “partial inclusion” in special classes, units or centres situated on the grounds of a regular school.
-In this setting, students may spend part of the school day in a regular classroom or break times with the other students.
+Victoria and Tasmania also offer ‘partial inclusion’ in special classes, units or centres situated on the grounds of a regular school.
+In this setting, students may spend part of the school day in a regular classroom or spend break times with the other students.

-Finally, there is evidence to suggest that more and more students are being placed in segregated settings, including in New South Wales and Queensland.
+Finally, there is evidence to suggest that more students are being placed in segregated settings, including in New South Wales and Queensland.
 Since 2000, the number of segregated schools has increased by 13%, while the total number of schools has decreased by 1.3%.

-The Disability Discrimination Act (1992) amended in 2005 and the Disability Standards for Education (2005) protect the right of children to attend their local government schools.
-The first Act states that it is not permitted to deny or limit a student’s access to any benefit provided by the school (e.g. excursions, sports or extracurricular activities and areas of the school), to expel a student or to develop curriculum content that excludes a student from participation.
+The 1992 Disability Discrimination Act, amended in 2005, and the 2005 Disability Standards for Education protect the right of children to attend their local government schools.
+The act states that it is not permitted to deny or limit a student’s access to any benefit provided by the school (e.g. excursions, sports or extracurricular activities, areas of the school), to expel a student or to develop curriculum content that excludes a student from participation.
 The latter specifies that discrimination in education is unlawful and provides minimum standards to be met by educational institutions to achieve non-discriminatory education for people with disability.
 In this regard, Australia also ratified the UN Convention on the Rights of Persons with Disabilities in 2008.
-The National Disability Strategy 2010–2020 ensures that the principles underpinning this Convention are incorporated into policies and programmes affecting people with disabilities.
+The 2010–20 National Disability Strategy ensures that the principles underpinning this Convention are incorporated into policies and programmes affecting people with disabilities.

-Australia signed the Sex Discrimination Act in 1984, which includes a section on sexual harassment in educational institutions.
-This Act states that it is unlawful for an educational authority to discriminate against a student on the ground of the person’s sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy or potential pregnancy, or breastfeeding by refusing or failing to accept the person’s application for admission as a student or ... in the terms or conditions on which it is prepared to admit the person as a student.’
+In 1984 Australia signed the Sex Discrimination Act, which includes a section on sexual harassment in educational institutions.
+This act states that it is unlawful for an educational authority to discriminate against a student ‘on the ground of the person’s sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy or potential pregnancy, or breastfeeding ... by refusing or failing to accept the person’s application for admission as a student or ... in the terms or conditions on which it is prepared to admit the person as a student.’

 Provincially and territorially, different policies and frameworks are in place.
-In Australian Capital Territory, the Legislative Assembly Act Women’s Plan 2016-2026 aims to increase girl’s access to education through measures to facilitate girls to excel in subjects including in science, technology, engineering and mathematics (STEM).
-In addition, it aims to reduce attitudinal and structural barriers to the full participation of women with disability and to Aboriginal and Torres Strait Islander women to ensure their full inclusion in education.
-In Victoria, the Gender identity Policy aims to ensure schools support students' gender identity, including those with intersex status, in line with the Victorian Equal Opportunity Act 2010.
-It states that schools must support and respect a student's choice to identify as their desired gender when this does not align with their designated sex at birth and that principals must respect privacy and confidentiality in relation to gender identity and intersex status.
-In this regard, gender identity specialists are available through Royal Children's Hospital and Monash Medical Centre.
-In New South Wales, the Women’s Strategy 2018-2022 Advancing economic and social equality explores partnership opportunities with private industry and the education sector to promote entrepreneurial opportunities and develop networks for women.
-Finally, Western Australia adopted Guidelines for supporting sexual and gender diversity in schools (sexuality discrimination & homophobic bullying), Tasmania published Guidelines for supporting sexual and gender diversity in schools and colleges and the Australian Capital Territory recognized the value of individual differences to school culture (including sex and gender identity) through the Safe and supportive schools policy (2016).
+In the Australian Capital Territory, the 2016–26 Women’s Plan aims to increase girls’ access to education through measures to facilitate girls to excel in subjects including science, technology, engineering and mathematics (STEM).
+It also aims to reduce attitudinal and structural barriers to the full participation of women with disability and to Aboriginal and Torres Strait Islander women to ensure their full inclusion in education.
+In Victoria, the LGBTIQ Student Support policy aims to ensure schools support students' gender identity, including those with intersex status, in line with the 2010 Victorian Equal Opportunity Act.
+It states that schools must support students who want to affirm or transition gender identity at school and must respect privacy and confidentiality in relation to all students.
+Schools are charged with working alongside students affirming their gender identity to create a student support plan, and gender identity specialists are available through Royal Children's Hospital and Monash Medical Centre to support the preparation of such plans.

 Ethnic and linguistic groups